November Birthstones

 • Imperial Topaz’s golden orange radiance symbolized the sun god Ra to the ancient Egyptians.
 It was linked to wealth, status, and personal power.

-Topaz was one of the 12 mystical gems on the breastplate of Aaron described in the Bible.
+Topaz was one of the 12 mystical gems on Aaron’s breastplate described in the Bible.
 Christians saw Topaz’s yellow hue as representing the Golden Jerusalem to come.

 Famous Topaz Gems and Jewelry